T-Engel/betaC/README.md

 ## Objectives

-This package has two main objectives:
+The r package and this repository have two main objectives:

-1. It provides easy tools for the calculation of beta\_C, a metric that quantifies the non-random component in beta-diversity for a given sample completeness.
+1.To provide easy tools for the calculation of beta\_C, a metric that quantifies the non-random component in beta-diversity for a given sample completeness.

-2. It serves as a platform to share the simulation code and results that we use in our above-mentioned paper.
-The data will be archived upon acceptance of the manuscript.
+2. To serve as a platform to share the simulation code and results that we use in our above-mentioned paper.
+The data presented here will be archived upon acceptance of the manuscript.

 ## Installation

-You can install the development version of betaC from [GitHub](https://github.com/T-Engel/betaC) with:
+You can install the development version of the package “betaC” from [GitHub](https://github.com/T-Engel/betaC) with:

 ``` r